Medical Malpractice Lawyer, Cleveland OH

-As a Cleveland medical malpractice lawyer, I am frequently asked how is medical malpractice defined in Ohio?
+As a malpractice lawyer from Cleveland, OH, I am frequently asked how is medical malpractice defined in Ohio?
 Or, stated otherwise, do I have a case?
 It is important to note that, under Ohio law, the terms “medical negligence” and “medical malpractice” are used interchangeably.
 To prove a claim for medical malpractice, the plaintiff (or, the party suing) must prove 3 things: negligence, proximate cause and damages.
 I will discuss each of these elements, and the many misconceptions that come into play in these cases, below.

 Medical negligence is defined as the failure of a medical professional (doctor, nurse, etc.) to practice within accepted standards of medical care.
 How do you determine what standards of care apply to a particular situation?
 Frequently, professional associations, for examples, the American Heart Association (AHA), the American College of Obstetrics and Gynecology (ACOG) and the American College of Emergency Physicians (ACEP), publish written guidelines that reflect a consensus among leading authorities in the field as to how to practice medicine in a way that maximizes favorable outcomes and minimizes patient harm.
 It should be noted that these professional organizations, wary of being held to the standards that they develop, often include exculpatory language in their guidelines stating that the guidelines do not establish a standard of care.
 However, consensus guidelines do establish the standard of care, unless there is an equally safe and effective method of treatment for the same medical problem.